GIS-sys/PTAS_implementation/readme.md

 c) the tour enters/exits through each portal no more than c=O(1) times (imagine it being c mini-portals very close to each other, each one being crossed at most once)

-d) the tour is not self-intersecting (except for intersecting in portals)
+d) the tour is not self-intersecting in terms of mini-portals

 as was said in step 2, assumption a) increases optimal tour length not more than by 1+1/n times; for other assumption similar result is shown in chapter 4 in paper (1)